CONVERT THE OLD VERSION CONFIGURATION

 CANCEL, NO CONFIG

-Selecting this option will not include the loaded aircraft model in the SimVimX configuration list.
-You can do this later.The main configuration window consists of three sections: 1) I/O Hardware, 2) Devices/Data Entry, and 3) Lists of predefined, standard, or custom functions for assignment.
-Two buttons located at the top of the window are used to switch between hardware assignment and data entry mode.
+If this option is selected, the loaded aircraft model will not be included in the SimVimX3 aircraft configuration list (you don't plan to use this aircraft or want to add it later).The main configuration window consists of three areas: 1) I/O Hardware, 2) Devices/Data Entry, and 3) Lists of predefined, standard, or custom functions for assignment.
+Two buttons located at the top of the window are used to switch between hardware assignment and data entry mode:

-Left section always shows the master board with all I/O devices connected to it - input and output extensions, LED drivers, displays and slave boards
+Left area always shows the master board with all I/O devices connected to it - input and output extensions, LED drivers, displays and slave boards

 In the I/O HARDWARE MODE, all available devices are displayed in the central area.
 Simply select the desired device and click the pin (direct or extended I/O) available for that device on the master board, slave board or input (output) extension.